- Program:Winds & Percussion

 Principal horn with the Metropolitan Opera Orchestra for 25 years, Julie Landsman is a distinguished performing artist and educator.

-She will begin teaching at USC Thornton in Fall 2020.
-A member of the Juilliard faculty since 1989, she will remain in a dual position at Juilliard through the 2021-2022 school year.
+She began teaching at USC Thornton School of Music in Fall 2020.
+A member of the Juilliard faculty since 1989, she remained in a dual position at Juilliard through the 2021-2022 school year.

 A native of Brooklyn, New York, Landsman received a bachelor of music degree from The Juilliard School in 1975 under the tutelage of James Chambers and Ranier De Intinis.
 She achieved her dream of becoming principal of the MET in 1985 and held that position until 2010.
 She has also shared her talent to many other ensembles within the city as a current member of the Orpheus Chamber Orchestra and having performed and recorded with the New York Philharmonic.
 Additionally, she has performed with numerous groups outside the city, including her co-principal position with the Houston Symphony, substitute principal position with the St. Paul Chamber Orchestra, and recent performances with The Philadelphia Orchestra as Associate principal horn, and the Los Angeles Chamber Orchestra, principal horn.